Sustainability

 Energy

 In addition to these roles our school is equipped with two energy-efficient classrooms.
 We also have a school-wide shutdown procedure that automatically shuts down all technology from 6pm onwards.
-This has helped us achieve huge results in our energy savings, from 2016 to 2017, Strathaird was able to decrease its energy use by 7,178kWh.
-That’s the equivalent of running 14 fridges for a year!

 2021 Sustainability Strathaird Primary School2021 Sustainability Strathaird Primary School